JulienDemarque/JavaScript30-WebcamFun/README.md

 It runs in the browser from your local server (uses Browsersync).

 To install, copy the files, run "npm install" then "npm start".
 It will open in : http://localhost:3000/

+You can see the app running on : https://juliendemarque.github.io/JavaScript30-WebcamFun/